exaterin/MLP-for-Numbers-Recognition/README.md

 - Draw a handwritten number using a simple drawing interface.
 - Predict the drawn number using a trained MLP model.
 - Clear the drawing area to try different numbers.
 - High accuracy in recognizing handwritten digits.
+- Choose the model for the testing.
+- Possibility to train the model with given configuration.
+- Number can be drawn in any place of the drawing interface.
 - Accuracy: 90.8%

 ## Requirements